 "Given the seismic shifts over the last few years and the anticipation of future changes, now is an excellent time for scheme sponsors to take a step back and reassess their pension scheme strategy as a point of good governance."

 There have been changes (positive and negative) on both sides of the buyout versus run-off argument and increasing confidence in alternative solutions.
 In relation to the sponsor’s day job, borrowing costs seem to have stabilised after the sharp rises in 2022, the outlook for inflation looks more benign and the impacts of Covid-19 and Brexit on supply chains and customer bases are now clearer (for better or worse).
-Admittedly there is still some uncertainty in the system with upcoming UK and US elections and ongoing conflict in Ukraine and Gaza, but markets have been pretty resilient so far to these events.
+Admittedly there is still some uncertainty in the system with the recent UK election and upcoming US election, as well as ongoing conflict in Ukraine and Gaza, but markets have been pretty resilient so far to these events.

 Steps to re-evaluate your DB strategy